relaycorp/ddos-report/src/content/docs/index.md

 as only well-resourced companies can afford to operate and protect the [public goods](./systems/public-goods.md) on which we all depend.

-We launched The DDoS Report to raise awareness amongst app developers and operators that [reverse proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are not the panacea our industry makes them out to be.
-Whilst they should certainly be part of our defence strategy, they should be complimented with other [mitigation techniques](./mitigations) depending on the [type of system](./systems).
+We launched The DDoS Report to raise awareness amongst app developers and operators that [reverse proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are not enough, and they should be complimented with other [mitigation techniques](./mitigations) depending on the [type of system](./systems).

+## Help wanted

+We're very keen to get feedback from companies with vantage points on DDoS attacks, as well as from security researchers and academics.
+If there's anything we misrepresented, or anything we missed that's relevant to app developers and operators, please let us know on our [forum](https://github.com/relaycorp/ddos-report/discussions).